siriusdemon/Build-Your-Own-Face-Model/detection/README-en.md

 For English developer, I still believe this repo will be helpful.

-### reading
+### Reading

-Codes in this repo are almost self-explained, but I want to suggest that trying to read the code in order will be better.
+Codes in this repo are almost self-explained, but trying to read the codes in order will be better.

 - 0: reading the Paper, Centernet, CenterFace, optional Cornernet
 - 1: datasets.py: parsing annotations, image preprocessing, label generating